marcindulak/vagrant-xymon-tutorial/README.md

         $ vagrant up
         $ firefox http://localhost:8080/xymon/  # Note the final slash!

-You should see the following Xymon setup:
+You should see a Xymon setup similar to this one:

 ![Xymon](https://raw.github.com/marcindulak/vagrant-xymon-tutorial/master/screenshots/xymon.png)